hawkeyedesi/learningblog/_posts/_2020-02-17-multisource_distilling_DA.md

 - They say it is used to tackle a single known source and multiple unknown target domains.
 Can this be adapted to multiple sources with a known target?
 How would it need to be adapted?
 - Lots of information theory math behind why they are doing their setup but overall it seems like a simple enough encoder-decoder architecture setup in an information-theoretic framework.
 - I liked the fact that they explicitly try to say that there are two separate aspects to a given domain adaptation problem, i.e. the private and the shared domain information and a given network is forced to learn both of them.

----
-tl;dr: Summary of the main idea.

-#### Overall impression
-Describe the overall impression of the paper.

-#### Key ideas
-- Summaries of the key ideas

-#### Technical details
-- Summary of technical details

-#### Notes
-- Questions and notes on how to improve/revise the current work
-- How this work would apply to improve your current research or new research directions